GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

     </figcaption>
 </figure>

-If your extension is pending review for over two weeks, you can [contact developer support][cws-support] to request assistance.
+If your extension has been pending review for over two weeks, you can [contact developer support][cws-support] to request assistance.

 ## Additional tips {: #learn-more }

 There are other ways to make your extension more robust as you transition to Manifest Version 3.
 See [Engineering resilient extensions](TBD) for best practices for building a reliable extension.

-[content-manifest]: /docs/extensions/manifest/content_scripts
 [cws-support]: /docs/webstore/review-process/#support
 [cws-upload]: /docs/webstore/upload
 [google-group]: https://groups.google.com/my-groups
-[host-perms]: /docs/extensions/mv3/declare_permissions/#host-permissions
 [migration-checklist]: /docs/extensions/migrating/checklist/
-[perm-warn]: /docs/extensions/mv3/permission_warnings/
 [review-factors]: /docs/webstore/review-process/#review-time-factors
 [spam-policy]: /docs/webstore/troubleshooting/#spam